-Government stakeholders are keenly feeling the privacy implications around the digital economy in general, and more recently around government-issued digital credentials specifically.
-Governments themselves are looking for ways to establish effective privacy legislation while taking into consideration matters of public safety.
-Well-publicized data breaches in both the government and private sectors leave individuals and members of civil society deeply concerned about the risk of their personal information being exposed.2 Equally, there is the concern that the government will use the personal data they hold in combination with new data they collect about where, when, and how government-issued credentials are used as a means of surveillance.
-As a result, privacy advocates and everyday people react strongly and negatively when taken by surprise at the perceived expansive scope of how government agencies and third parties may use these new credentials in their lives.
+Well-publicized data breaches in both the government and private sectors leave individuals and members of civil society concerned about the risk of their personal information being exposed.4 Equally, there is the concern that the government will use the personal data they hold in combination with new data they collect about where, when, and how government-issued credentials are used as a means of surveillance.
+As a result, privacy advocates and everyday people react strongly and negatively when taken by surprise at the perceived expansive scope of how government agencies and third parties may use these new credentials in their lives.5

 What is often missing from the conversation, however, is that no single party involved in an identity ecosystem, including governments, should be fully trusted when it comes to individual data.
-While it is true that government-issued credentials have special privacy considerations due to their inclusion of verified personal data, the literature in this space often overlooks that identity systems are, at minimum, a multi-way trust model.
-Privacy requirements exist between the credential issuer (in our case, the government), the credential consumer (such a governmental agency, private business, or another individual), the device and app or wallet holding the credential, and the individual.
+While it is true that government-issued credentials have special privacy considerations due to their inclusion of verified personal data, the literature in this space often overlooks that identity systems are, at minimum, require a multi-party trust model where the different parties may not be at the same maturity levels when it comes to technical capability.